fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/docs/part5-developer/12_b_internal_notes.md

         content
     </element>

-Alternatively, you can put anywhere an element `figucaption` with ID `...:caption`:
+Alternatively, you can put anywhere an element `figcaption` with ID `...:caption`:

     <element figure-id="fig:code">
         content